 Innocent credit card solicitations are not unheard of, but anything directed to your child that deals with finances is worthy of review.
 Don't automatically blow it off as a simple mistake.

 - IRS Notifications – You could be notified that the Social Security number you filed for your dependent child on your return is listed on a different return – or worse, that your child failed to pay taxes on fraudulently reported income.

 - Denials – You file for a government benefit only to discover it is being paid under your child's Social Security number to somebody else, or your child cannot get a driver's license because the number is already in use.

-Surprisingly, according to a 2012 report from the ITAC (Identity Theft Assistance Center), over one-quarter (27%) of the respondents knew the person that stole their child's identity.
-Theft involving family and friends is not only heartbreaking; it is extremely difficult to prevent.
+Surprisingly, according to a 2018 report from the credit reporting agency Experian, one-third of the child identity theft victims knew the person that stole their identity.
+Theft involving parents, other family, and friends is not only heartbreaking; familiar fraud is extremely difficult to prevent.